 RIGA, LATVIA | Stunning Cosmopolitan City

 Today, journey overland to Riga, making notable stops along the way.
 Visit the Hill of Crosses, a moving Lithuanian pilgrimage site; explore Bauska’s ancient castle complex; enjoy a theatrical tour of Rundāle Palace; and pay a meaningful visit to the Salaspils memorial.
 Arrive in Riga, where you check in to your newly opened design hotel in Riga’s Old Town, a UNESCO World Heritage Site.
 Gather for dinner at a local restaurant.
 The next day, embark on a captivating tour of the Old Town, sprawling Riga Central Market and the incredible Art Nouveau District, a testament to the city’s boom at the height of this flamboyant movement.
 Learn more about it on a visit to the Riga Art Nouveau Museum.
-Later, enjoy a Musical Connection with an exclusive backstage tour of the esteemed Latvian National Opera House.
+Later, enjoy an exclusive backstage tour of the esteemed Latvian National Opera House.
 The rest of your evening is at leisure to explore this rich capital city.
 On your last day, go beyond the city as day-tripping Latvians do to enchanting Sigulda National Park.
-See the Gauja valley, and explore the ruins of Sigulda Castle and other medieval fortresses with a local guide.
+See the Gauja Valley, and explore the ruins of Sigulda Castle and other medieval fortresses with a local guide.

 TALLINN, ESTONIA | Medieval & Modern

 Drive to Tallinn, Estonia, stopping en route in Tartu.
 Enjoy a guided tour of this timeless provincial capital, stopping for a local lunch.
 Check in to your hotel in Tallin and, later, gather for dinner.
 The next day offers a deep dive into this fascinating city.
 Tour its two-tiered Old Town, see Toompea Castle and Tall Herman’s Tower, visit Alexander Nevsky Cathedral, and stand before the storybook medieval walls of Tallinn.
 Relax on a private cruise, enjoying lunch while sailing through Tallinn harbor.
 Continue your tour of Tallinn the next day when you visit the lavish Kadriorg Palace, designed for Peter the Great by Italian architect Niccolo Michetti; also see Kadriorg Park and the Song Festival Grounds.
-Venture to Kumu, the city’s hypermodern art museum housing the largest repository of Estonian art.
-Later, enjoy an Artisan Connection with a master class at the gallery of Estonian sculptor Tauno Kangro.
+Venture to Kumu, the city’s hyper-modern art museum housing the largest repository of Estonian art.
+Later, enjoy a master class at the gallery of Estonian sculptor Tauno Kangro.
 Share the day's highlights over dinner at a local restaurant.

 HELSINKI, FINLAND | Legendary Coastal Queen